Bubbler-4/cargo-boj/README.md

 ## Changelog

 * 0.5.0
-  *
+    * Treat "Score" problems the same as Special Judge
+    * Add `-p, --spj-prompt` option to `cargo boj test`
 * 0.4.0
     * Fix some error messages from not showing when `cargo boj` exits
 * 0.3.3
     * Fix `cargo boj test` trying to run incorrect executable name when the file to run is `src/main.rs`
 * 0.3.1
     * Fix `cargo boj test` failing to find the built executable on Windows
 * 0.3.0
     * Add support for BOJ contests